treize-khushrenada/heyarthur-site/_posts/2021-01-10-learn-python-regex-for-text-data-search-and-manage-results.md

 <http://www.pyregex.com>

-If you need more detailed explanations for the patterns, this blogpost from Dataquest comes in handy:
+If you need more detailed explanations for the patterns, this blog post from Dataquest comes in handy:

 <https://www.dataquest.io/blog/regex-cheatsheet/>

-To explore all the other methods in the `re` module, here's the official documentaion:
+To explore all the other methods in the `re` module, here's the official documentation:

 <https://docs.python.org/3/library/re.html>